silversub/terraform/tutorials/clusters.md

    </tbody>
    </table>

-2. Create a IBM Cloud Provider plug-in for Terraform execution plan and review the actions that IBM Cloud Provider plug-in for Terraform is about to perform.
+2. Create an IBM Cloud Provider plug-in for Terraform execution plan and review the actions that IBM Cloud Provider plug-in for Terraform is about to perform.
    ```
    terraform plan
    ```